10 DAYS IN GERMANY ITINERARY (UP TO 14 DAYS)

-Are you planning your Germany itinerary and wondering about the best places to visit in Germany in 10 days (or 14 days?)?
+Are you planning your Germany itinerary and wondering about the best places to visit in Germany in 10 days (or even 14 days)?
 Then this itinerary for Germany helps you to plan your trip and you´ll get many important travel tips.

 Germany is the biggest country, population-wise and one of the biggest countries geographically, in the European Union, so it’s no surprise that there is quite a lot to do and see.